 Water saving toilets often have such poor flush characteristics that it’s not only a problem for the newer smaller drains, it’s a problem just getting the flush to move the load out of the toilet bowl.

 How times have changed since B&N Sewer Service would have attached this sign, probably a older guy in bib overalls and a helper in a Chevy van with a set of sewer cleaning rods that were pushed down the pipe to clear the undetermined blockage.

-There were no cameras on scopes with a digital film of the blockage, no hydro jet sewer cleaners, no flushable locators that could be tracked as they went through the pipes.
+There were no cameras on scopes with a digital film of the blockage, no hydro jet sewer cleaners, no flushable locators that could be tracked on an iPad as they went through the pipes.

-Back in S&K’s day, life just like houses was simpler.
+Back in S&K’s day, life just like houses, it was simpler.